fareast555/MPC_Notification/README.md

   **The display will auto dismiss after the display time is reached.
 Any UIGesture will also trigger a dismiss.

   **If you include an image asset, use either a 36 x 36 image (at 3 resolutions) or a single pdf vector image.

+  ** To receive a callback when the user taps or pans the notifification, subscribe to the delegate by adding <MPC_NotificationDelegate> after the interface declaration of your calling class.
+Then set myNotificationView.delegate = self.
+Finally, implement the delegate method in your class, - (void) userDidTapMPC_NotificationView:

 <h3>Defaults:</h3>